project-gauntlet/gauntlet/README.md

 ## Application packaging for Linux

-This section contains a list of things that could be useful fir someone who wants to package application for Linux distribution.
+This section contains a list of things that could be useful for someone who wants to package application for Linux distribution.
 If something is missing, please [create an issue](https://github.com/project-gauntlet/gauntlet/issues).

 Gauntlet executable consists of three applications: